 Whilst the Farnham Town Centre CA is very unique and distinctive, one of the continual underlying problems to blight the town is the level of through traffic and congestion.
-This significantly affects the quality and enjoyment of the town centre and CA.
+Unfortunately (and as identified in the CAA), this can affect the quality and enjoyment of the public realm.